 A:

 For insulation to qualify as continuous, it must be a layer of insulation uninterrupted by framing members or penetrations except for service openings and fasteners.
-The electrical panel or intersecting walls does not qualify as a service opening, and this would require insulation behind it for the insulation to qualify as continuous.
+The electrical panel or intersecting walls do not qualify as a service opening and would require insulation between them and the exterior wall for the insulation to qualify as continuous.